giellalt/lang-sma/sma.md

 ## The clitic boundary mark

-A multichar that usually just go to zero:
+A multichar that usually just goes to zero:

 * **`|»`**